Kudakwashe Tagwirei: Political career

 Tagwirei has long been associated with senior ZANU–PF officials, including President Mnangagwa and Vice President Constantino Chiwenga.
 He served as an advisor to Mnangagwa and has been described as a key financier of the president's political activities.
 In October 2025, Tagwirei was co-opted into the ZANU–PF Central Committee during the 386th session of the Politburo, marking his formal entry into party structures.
+During these internal ZANU–PF politburo exchanges, ZANU–PF Secretary for Legal Affairs Ziyambi Ziyambi publicly stated that Tagwirei had provided substantial logistical support to the military during the November 2017 coup - dubbed Operation Restore Legacy - that removed President Robert Mugabe.
+According to Ziyambi, at the request of then Defence Forces Commander General Constantino Chiwenga, Tagwirei supplied five million litres of fuel, food, and other provisions for soldiers, plus an additional one million litres of fuel and US$1.6 million to the party.
+This disclosure came in response to a dossier circulated by Vice President Chiwenga accusing Tagwirei and others of state capture.

 His political rise has fueled speculation that Mnangagwa is grooming him as a potential successor, particularly amid the president's push for a term extension to 2030.
 This has led to internal party tensions, with figures like ZANU–PF spokesperson Christopher Mutsvangwa opposing Tagwirei's ascent.
 Tagwirei has been involved in the design of the Mutapa Investment Fund and is seen as a central figure in Mnangagwa's economic policies.

 Sanctions and controversies

 Tagwirei has been subject to international sanctions due to allegations of corruption and close ties to Zimbabwe's leadership.
 On 5 August 2020, the U.S. Department of the Treasury sanctioned Tagwirei and Sakunda Holdings under Executive Order 13469, accusing him of providing material support to senior government officials and misappropriating $3 billion in public funds through the Command Agriculture programme.
 In July 2021, the United Kingdom followed suit, citing misappropriation of property through inflated Treasury bill redemptions.

 In March 2024, the U.S. expanded sanctions to include Tagwirei, his wife Sandra, and associated businesses as part of a targeted programme against Zimbabwean leaders for corruption and human rights abuses.
 Investigative reports by organizations like The Sentry and OCCRP have highlighted Tagwirei's use of shell companies, offshore accounts, and preferential deals, including mining acquisitions involving military entities.
 Tagwirei has denied these allegations, describing them as misunderstandings.

 Zimbabwean officials have criticized the sanctions as illegal and burdensome to the country's development.

+In July 2024, Tagwirei was exonerated by a Zimbabwean commission of inquiry conducted by the Public Accounts Committee of the Zimbabwean Parliament, led by Tendai Biti.
+The committee cleared Tagwirei of allegations that he had embezzled $3 billion from the Command Agriculture program.